DenniJensen/ddb-pdc/README.md

 was considered public-domain or not - to a MongoDB database.
-If the same work is queried afterwards, the backend will serve the result directly from the database instead of hitting the DDB API and recalculating the public-domain status.
-(If the cached result is outdated because it is from an earlier year, it is re-calculated anyway.)
+If the same work is queried afterwards, the backend will serve the result directly from the database instead of hitting the DDB API and re-calculating the public-domain status.
+(If the stored result is outdated because it is from an earlier year, it is re-calculated anyway.)